Mobile App · Lansing

 Exactly what you get

 A field app that captures forms, photos, and signatures offline and syncs without losing data, integrates with your back office, and drives the camera, barcode, and GPS your crews depend on.
-It connects to your field service management system for dispatch, your custom CRM (Customer Relationship Management) for the customer record, and your business intelligence dashboards so leadership sees field activity in near real time.
+It connects to your field service management system for dispatch, your custom CRM (Customer Relationship Management) for the customer record, and your business intelligence (BI) dashboards so leadership sees field activity in near real time.

 How to choose a developer in Lansing